cybozu/yrmcds/docs/locking.md

     - MUST have key.
     - MUST NOT have value.

-Lock a object.
+Lock an object.
 The response-packet contains no extra data, and the result of the operation is signaled through the status code.
 Specifically, 0x0001 (not found) is returned when the object does not exist, and 0x0010 (locked) is returned when the object has been locked by another client.